-- The team leader shall add his/her initials along with a date in parenthesis with a brief description of any changes to an existing repair note, including a priority change. - Minor edits to repair text (spelling, caps, minor grammatical changes) should generally be avoided unless something else is being done to the entry. - If a significant change to a repair is needed, eliminate the original repair entry by entering a date in the "Verified" column.
+- The team leader shall add his/her initials along with a date in parenthesis with a brief description of any changes to an existing repair note, including a priority change. - Minor edits to repair text (spelling, caps, minor grammatical changes) should generally be avoided unless something else is being done to the entry. - Edits to repair priority entries other than priority M need be made only when the conditions/needs change sufficiently to warrant an update. - If a significant change to a repair is needed, eliminate the original repair entry by entering a date in the "Verified" column.
 Add a note in parenthesis in the repair description stating reasons for its removal, and then enter a new repair with the original repair date in the "Noted" field.
 (The application typically enters today's date in the Noted field when a new repair is created.
 The Noted date can be changed by the inspector and must be changed in all cases where the contents of a previous repair entry are entered into a new repair entry.) - Break out and rewrite repairs when dissimilar elements are called out in the same repair as described in Section 6.04.A.2.
 Date the new repair with the original repair date for the respective elements.